alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 > -The real IP (in this case within the uc3m network) that starts with 163.117 (uc3m) so
 > will be something like: 163.117.XXX.XXX

-Have a look to the server code (EchoServer_seq.c) and the comments and question yourself about the following:
+Have a look to the server code (`EchoServer_seq.c`) and the comments and question yourself about the following:

-* In which address or addresses does the passive socket listen for incoming traffic at the specified port?
 * which variable stores the passive socket?
 * which stores the active socket?
 * when do you get the active socket?
-* which ports and IP addresses are involved?

 > To verify if your server is listening appropriately, execute your server and use netstat in the following way (example-look at red line-an * in address means all the addresses):
 ```